-For the fifth year, INWIT has voluntarily prepared a Non-Financial Statement (NFS), pursuant to Legislative Decree no. 254 of 30 December 2016, despite not falling within the application parameters of the aforementioned legislation.
-The document is available in the Sustainability section of the Company website www.inwit.it.
+Since FY 2018, INWIT has voluntarily prepared a Non-Financial Statement (NFS), pursuant to Legislative Decree no. 254 of 30 December 2016, despite not falling within the application parameters of the aforementioned legislation.

-The NFS is subject to limited assurance by PricewaterhouseCoopers S.p.A., the current independent auditor of the Company, in line with the provisions of the aforementioned legislative decree and current practice.
-INWIT takes a further step on the journey of non-financial reporting by producing its first Integrated Financial Statements in 2023, which include the Company's sixth Non-Financial Statement (NFS) and Annual Financial Report as at 31 December 2023.
+Since then, the NFS has been subject to limited assurance by the Company's external auditor, in line with the provisions of the aforementioned legislative decree and current practice.

+In 2023, INWIT took a further step forward on the path of non-financial reporting by producing its first Integrated Financial Statements, comprising the Company's sixth Non-Financial Statement (DNF) and Annual Financial Report as at 31 December 2023.